German invasion of Denmark (1940): Aftermath and legacy

+Once the invasion was underway, the German government issued a communiqué to the Danish government, telling it to cooperate with German forces and face a "peaceful" occupation.
 The Danes capitulated within six hours, resulting in a uniquely lenient occupation, as the Germans were content to leave the Aryan Danes to manage their own affairs.
 Danish soldiers were disarmed that afternoon, and those captured were allowed to return to their units.
 The following day, the island of Bornholm was occupied without incident.
 The Royal Danish Army was severely reduced after the invasion, with only a 3,300-strong "Life Guard" unit allowed to remain.
 Many Danish merchant ships were caught out abroad following the sudden and rapid invasion.
 Approximately 240 of these ships were incorporated into the Allied merchant navy while ships still in Danish ports served the Germans in transporting iron ore.
 A handful of Danish soldiers and pilots escaped to the United Kingdom either directly by plane or via neutral Sweden.
 Those who escaped either served amongst the RAF or SOE.